Impact

 Risk and Exploitability

 The CVSS score is 5.4, indicating a moderate risk level.
-The EPSS score is not available, and the vulnerability is not listed in the CISA KEV catalog.
-A remote attacker can exploit the flaw by hosting a crafted HTML document and tricking a user into opening or interacting with it in a Chrome browser.
+The EPSS score is < 1% (approximately 0.06%), indicating a very low exploitation probability, and the vulnerability is not listed in the CISA KEV catalog.
+The likely attack vector is a user visiting a malicious webpage, and it is inferred that the attacker must lure a user into opening or interacting with a crafted HTML document in Chrome.
 The likelihood of exploitation is limited by the need for user interaction, but the impact could be significant if users provide sensitive information to the spoofed UI.

 OpenCVE Enrichment